MelonKony/millmint/site/factbook/bulletin/technology.md

 * Consequently, Vekllei is best characterised as a high and low-technology society simultaneously, which speaks to their technological pragmatism, social beliefs and moral scientism.
 {{</note>}}

 Make no mistake, this [bulletin](/bulletin/) is not describing a society where technology is straightforwardly fairer and people sacrifice petty comforts for better communities.
-This is not the case, and the use of technology in {{<link/vekllei>}} is much more complicated.
+This is not the case, and the use of technology in [[Vekllei]] is much more complicated.

 Vekllei is famous for its technology around the world.
 In fact, owing to its cultural obscurity, Vekllei sciences have a quasi-mythical status in international competition.
 Routinely, the country contributes substantial advances in the nuclear, medicinal, material, and computer sciences.
 These breakthroughs leave impressions on foreigners and their press, since they are most visible in public life; in their cities, shops and communities.